 Operant Conditioning

-After classical conditioning was discovered, the world of cognitive psychology was shook by operant conditioning.
-Operant conditioning was developed by B.F.
-Skinner when he theorized you could encourage or discourage behavior by adding or removing stimuli.
+After classical conditioning was discovered, the world of cognitive psychology was shaken by operant conditioning.
+B.F. developed operant conditioning.
+Skinner theorized you could encourage or discourage the behavior by adding or removing stimuli.

-Remember: reinforcement means to increase the likelihood of a behavior, and punishment means to decrease the liklihood of a behavior.
+Remember: reinforcement means to increase the likelihood of a behavior, and punishment means to decrease the likelihood of a behavior.

 Another important thing to note on operant conditioning is that Skinner realized the importance of schedules.
 In other words, how often did the conditioning happen, and how often was it rewarded/punished?
 Was the ratio of rewards fixed?
 Or was each reward given out at a specific interval?